cltl/python-for-text-analysis/chapter-2/README.md

     * Use blank lines to separate different parts of an entry.
 * Be consistent in your format.
 * Think about usability: people make less mistakes if the format feels natural to use.

+We'll work with several different examples in the notebook.

 ### XML and HTML